Powered by ProofFactor - Social Proof Notifications

 1. Whether Antigone’s defiance is justified under divine law and human morality

-2. Creon’s understanding of justice, right, and wrong in Antigone
+2. Creon’s perception of justice, right, and wrong in Antigone

 3. The influence of ancient Greek playwright Sophocles on modern society